 Having given birth to the phenomenon that is the Beatles, Liverpool has many attractions devoted to the legendary band, including a fantastic range of tours.
 The city is also home to the Royal Liverpool Philharmonic Orchestra, which happens to be the oldest symphony orchestra in the UK.

 Liverpool is also the location of many iconic buildings, including two magnificent cathedrals, the Cathedral Church of Christ and the Liverpool Metropolitan Cathedral.
 Choose a comfortable Liverpool holiday apartment, and you can start planning your tour of the city.

 A Liverpool holiday rental or private apartment offers the space and comfort you need for the perfect family holiday, making it the smart option when travelling with kids.

 With an array of family-friendly activities on offer, there's no reason your kids won't fall in love with Liverpool too.
 Head to the World Museum, where you will find dinosaur displays as well as mummies, an aquarium and a planetarium.
 Another great option for a day out with the kids is Croxteth Hall, which includes wide open spaces to play in as well as a nature reserve.

 For rainy days, head to Liverpool ONE, where you'll find the Jungle Rumble Adventure Golf and a 14-screen cinema, as well as a vast selection of restaurants and shops.
 If the sun is shining, pack a picnic and enjoy some of Liverpool's many green spaces, such as the beautiful Sefton Park.

-With so much to take in on your Liverpool family holiday, you'll be glad to have your own holiday letting to relax in, so that you can recharge your batteries for the next day's fun.
+With so much to take in on your Liverpool family holiday, you'll be glad to have your own accommodation to relax in, so that you can recharge your batteries for the next day's fun.